devoteamgcloud/petra/docs/quickstart.md

 ### 3. Push the module

-Make sure that you have the correct access rights on the `$BUCKET_NAME` bucket to be able to write new files.
+Make sure that you have the permission to write new files on the bucket `$BUCKET_NAME`.

 ```bash
 petractl push --bucket $BUCKET_NAME ./path/to/module